MacSD User's Manual

 Ports and Controls:

 - 50-pin SCSI connector - Used for data transfer and power

-- CD audio out - Analog audio output to the logic board
+- CD audio out - Analog CD audio and MIDI synthesizer output to the logic board or line out jack

 - CD audio in - Analog audio pass-through from a CD-ROM drive